Father · Son · Holy Spirit

 Begin by acknowledging who God is — not what He can do for you.
 "Hallowed" means "let your name be treated as holy."
 Before petition, there is adoration.
 Start with who He is, not what you need.

-This is the hinge of the prayer: surrender your agenda to His.
+The hinge of the prayer: surrender your agenda to His.
 Pray for the world to look more like heaven — in your family, your community, your circumstances.
 Then release outcomes to His will.

 "Give us today our daily bread"